15 Top-Rated Hiking Trails near San Francisco, CA

 With beautiful bayside views and coastal redwood forests, hiking trails in San Francisco illustrate what makes The City by the Bay one of the most beautiful in the world.
 Places to hike range from in-city trails to routes that require less than an hour's drive, and the range of landscapes includes redwood forests, sandy beaches, and rolling valleys.

 The illustrious Golden Gate National Recreation Area is the true backbone of hiking trails in the Bay Area.
-Encompassing over 80,000 acres and 37 distinct park units north and south of the Golden Gate Bridge, it contains quintessential hiking areas like the San Francisco Presidio and the Marin Headlands.
-Located north of the Golden Gate Bridge, the Marin Headlands features other coastal hiking areas, including Point Bonita Lighthouse and the verdant Tennessee Valley.
+It encompasses over 80,000 acres and 37 distinct park units north and south of the Golden Gate Bridge, with quintessential hiking areas like the San Francisco Presidio and the Marin Headlands.

 For more ideas on where to hike around the City by the Bay, see our list of the best hiking trails near San Francisco.